 Possession of Alcohol by a Minor

-If you or your child was charged with being in possession of an alcoholic beverage in Hernando County, or the surrounding counties of Citrus, Sumter or Pasco County, Florida.
+If you or your child was charged with possession of an alcoholic beverage in Hernando County or the surrounding counties of Citrus, Sumter, or Pasco County, Florida, be sure to contact The Law Office of Ashley Aulls.
+Having an experienced defense attorney like Ashley Aulls on your side can relieve the stress.
+With over 20 years of experience, Ashley Aulls knows what it takes to win a case.
 Call (352) 593-4115 today to discuss your case.

 Information on Minor in Possession Charges in Florida

-- Elements of Underaged Possession an Alcoholic Beverage
+- Elements of Underaged Possession of an Alcoholic Beverage

-- Finding an Attorney for Underaged Possession of Alcohol in Herando County, FL
+- Finding an Attorney for Underaged Possession of Alcohol in Hernando County, Florida

 Florida Statute Section 562.111 prohibits the possession of alcoholic beverages by persons under age 21.
 The statute provides that it is “unlawful for any person under the age of 21 years… to have in her or his possession alcoholic beverages…..”
 The criminal penalties for under age 21 possession of alcohol include:

 - first offense – a misdemeanor of the second degree is punishable by up to 60 days in jail and a $500 fine;